AleksiVeee/HEMS-finder/README.md

 ![Screenshot](Screenshots/EnerWeave_results.png)

-User sees HEMS recommendations based on their appliance choises.
+User sees HEMS recommendations based on their appliance choices.
 Application shows recommendation, that supports all or as many as possible appliances first and after that other HEMS that may support fewer choises.

 ## Tech, Libraries and Tools